 Another stop along the way that could be worth making if you have the time is in St. George, Utah, just about an hour from Zion.
 St. George is a bustling city with many shops and restaurants, making it the perfect place to stop for a bite to eat before hitting the hiking trails of Zion.

-If you want to make sure you get a good deal on car hire for your Zion day trip, then it’s worth browsing on Rentalcars.com.
-This platform aggregates prices across many car hire companies to ensure you get a good deal irrespective of where you rent your car!
+If you want to make sure you get a good deal on car hire, then it’s worth browsing on Rentalcars.com to find a good deal on a car hire across an array of different companies.

-Alternatively, if you won’t have a car with you in Vegas, or if you’d prefer to go with an experienced guide, you can consider taking a day trip from Las Vegas to Zion National Park through a tour.
+Alternatively, if you won’t have a car with you in Vegas, or if you’d prefer to go with an experienced guide, you can consider taking a tour.
 There are many different tour options at a range of prices that are definitely worth considering.

-If you want an intimate experience, consider booking this small-group tour when you visit Zion National Park, which will provide you with round trip transfer from your hotel in Vegas, a boxed lunch, snacks and a professional guide who will take you all around the park.
+If you want an intimate experience, consider booking this small-group tour when you visit Zion National Park, which will provide you with a round-trip transfer from your hotel in Vegas, a boxed lunch, snacks and a professional guide who will take you all around the park.

-Another option is this full day tour to Zion National Park and Bryce Canyon.
+Another option is this full-day tour to Zion and Bryce Canyon.
 This tour will take you not only to Zion, but also to some of the other beautiful natural sights in the area, including the Virgin River Gorge, Bryce Canyon, and many stunning overlooks.

 If you’re looking for something that falls somewhere in between the first two options, this small group day tour to Zion would be the perfect option.

-On this tour, you stop at both Zion and Bryce Canyon, but you’ll have a few hours at each stop, which means you’ll have the time to hike and explore both parks.
-Click here to check availability on Viator or click here to check on GetYourGuide.
+On this tour, you stop at both Zion and Bryce Canyon, but you’ll have a few hours at each stop.
+So while you won’t have time to hike the Narrows, it can still give you an opportunity to experience the beauty of this area.

-As you can see, there are many great tour options for Zion from Las Vegas, so whether you have a car with you or not, you’ll definitely be able to experience a memorable day trip to Zion National Park from Las Vegas.
+As you can see, there are many great tour options so whether you have a car with you or not, you’ll definitely be able to experience a memorable one day in Zion National Park.

 Once you’ve arrived at the park, you’ll find there are endless options for things to do in Zion National Park in one day.